Home

 It is best to do this job with your hands or gently with a hoe.
 Any that have flower stocks should be pulled

-and used first as they don't store very well.
+and used first as they will not store very well.
 Leave the rest of your onions in the ground for about a week.

 Don't water them during this time.
 At the end of the week, dig them up and brush the soil off of them.